serpent-os/summit/README.md

-### summit
+# summit

 Web dashboard for Serpent OS

-**Focus**:
+## Focus:

-We're not currently building a fully fledged dashboard, instead focusing on a set of validation features to permit basic bootstrap escape.
+We're not currently building a fully fledged dashboard, but instead focusing on a set of validation features to permit basic bootstrap escape.

 ## How to build